matrixbegins/rasa-chatbot/data/stories.md

     - slot{"price": "300 to 700"}
 * deny
     - utter_goodbye
+    - action_restart

+## conversation with all three inputs given and with no email option 2
+* restaurant_search{"price": "more than 700", "cuisine": "American", "location": "Pune"}
+    - slot{"cuisine": "american"}
+    - slot{"location": "Pune"}
+    - slot{"price": "more than 700"}
+    - action_search_restaurants
+    - slot{"location": "Pune"}
+    - slot{"cuisine": "american"}
+    - slot{"price": "more than 700"}
+* deny
+    - utter_goodbye
+    - action_restart

 ## conversation with budget and cuisine and no email option
 * restaurant_search{"price": "300 to 700", "cuisine": "italian"}